 Star Trek: Borg

-I have heard from a bigger Star Trek fan than I that The Next Generation‘s introduction of the Borg was the point that revitalized the series.
+The Next Generation‘s introduction of the Borg was arguably the point that revitalized the series.
 In their original incarnation, they were outright unstoppable, a terrifying threat, and the first of Trek‘s suggestions that there are things in the final frontier you might not want to find.
 They’re a race of cyBORGs (what clever writers!) with advanced technology and the nasty habit of capturing other species, tricking them out with racing stripes and new rims, and sending them out as a newly-minted member of their collective.

-Enter John de Lancie’s mischievous space-imp “Q.” What you’ve done to draw his attention is never made clear, making the buddy-comedy matchup awkward indeed.
+Enter John de Lancie’s mischievous space-imp “Q.” What you’ve done to draw his attention is never made clear, making the buddy-comedy matchup a little strange.
 Whatever the reason, Q has offered you the opportunity to travel back in time and alter the course of history.
 He toys with you throughout the entire game, and clearly doesn’t expect you to succeed.
-Lucky for you, it’s impossible not to.
+Lucky for you, it’s absolutely impossible not to.

 This is one of those rare cases where the label “interactive movie” perfectly applies; far more so than calling it a game.
 Simon & Schuster must have figured that a vast collection of Star Trek fans would be interested in the prospects of hanging out with Q and rumbling with the Borg, but were worried about alienating much of their potential audience with a demanding game.
 The result is clearly one of those “games for people who don’t play games.”
 The interface is minimal, the interaction is limited to a few decision points sprinkled throughout the show, and you will never see a game over screen unless you intentionally choose not to play along (like refusing Q’s offer in the beginning).